norman/ambry/Guide.md

 #### Relations

-Norman doesn't include any special methods for creating relations as in Active Record, because this can easily be accomplished by defining an instance method in your model:
+Ambry doesn't include any special methods for creating relations as in Active Record, because this can easily be accomplished by defining an instance method in your model:

     class Book
-      extend Norman::Model
+      extend Ambry::Model
       field :isbn, :title, :author_id, :genre, :year

       def author